BrianYang2013/JHU_AI_Journey/README.md

 * Which area to pick?
 DS: insights.
 ML: forecasts.
 AI: actions.
 Reference: [What's the difference between data science, machine learning, and artificial intelligence?](http://varianceexplained.org/r/ds-ml-ai/)
 * Alternative choice
   * If you want to start in DS/ML/AI area, go [Kaggle](https://www.kaggle.com/), [Coursera](https://www.coursera.org/) etc.
-  * If you are going to apply DS/ML/AI to your job, go for the packages such as [Scikit-learn](https://scikit-learn.org/stable/#), [Xgboost](https://xgboost.readthedocs.io/en/latest/), or search repo in Github.
+  * If you are going to apply DS/ML/AI to your job, go for the packages such as [Scikit-learn](https://scikit-learn.org/stable/#), [Xgboost](https://xgboost.readthedocs.io/en/latest/), or search a repo in Github.
   * If you are aiming to re-produce SOTA, go to Github, conferences such as ACL, ICML, NIPS, AAAI, IJCAI, ICCV, CVPR, KDD..., or Arxiv
   * If you want to take one course, you can find a lot of open resources available online.
 Some good courses examples can be found at the reference resource session.
 * Misc: US degree, finance, time, risk and opportunity cost.